 Ronnie and Debbie are constant companions.
 They explore their habitat daily, Ronnie often seeming to take the lead.
 They spend a lot of time in the woods that border Q Habitat’s meadows.

-Ronnie is very food-motivated, despite her small stature and status as the smallest Asian elephant at The Sanctuary.
+Ronnie is very food-motivated, despite her small stature and status as the second shortest Asian elephant at The Sanctuary.
 She is very animated and seems to enjoy playing in the ponds and mud wallows, and exploring new areas of the habitat.

 Ronnie is often referred to as the “tie that binds” the Q Habitat Herd together.
-In addition to spending time with Debbie, Ronnie also has frequent “play-dates” with Minnie and was the first elephant to share space with Sissy upon Sissy’s move to Q Habitat in 2017.
-Care Staff enjoy watching the developing relationship between Billie and Ronnie, who have begun to share space and have been observed touching each other’s faces, trunks, and feet and enjoying snacks together.
+In addition to spending time with Debbie and Minnie, Ronnie also has frequent “play-dates” with Billie.
+Staff enjoy watching the developing relationship between Billie and Ronnie, who have begun to share space and have been observed touching each other’s faces, trunks, and feet and enjoying snacks together.